Holderness Drain: Development

 As part of a £28.5 million flood alleviation scheme for Hull, the Environment Agency decided that the East Hull pumping station had reached the end of its life, and that constructing a new pumping station would be more economical than refurbishing it.
 Following a planning decision in April 2020, work started on the new structure in May, which is located to the south of the existing station, nearer to the Humber.
 Its four pumps can pump 350 cuft/s in conditions where water levels in the drain are high and the tide in the Humber is also high.
-The Holderness Drain Flood Alleviation Scheme is a multi-agency project, jointly funded by the Environment Agency, Hull City Council, East Riding of Yorkshire Council, the Humber Local Enterprise Partnership and Highways England, and construction was completed in January 2024.
+The Holderness Drain Flood Alleviation Scheme is a multi-agency project, jointly funded by the Environment Agency, Hull City Council, East Riding of Yorkshire Council, the Humber Local Enterprise Partnership and National Highways, and construction was completed in January 2024.
 Phase 2 of the project, to create a flood relief area to the east of Bransholme and Sutton near the Castle Monument, began in June 2022.
 The flood relief area is known as Castlehill Aquagreen, and is designed to remain dry under normal conditions.
 During flood events, it will store flood water, which will then be released back into Holderness Drain as conditions improve.
 This has been achieved by altering the flood banks of parts of East Carr Drain and Holderness Drain, and by re-aligning a section of Sutton Cross Drain.
 Most of the work was completed by December 2023, but some re-instatement work was delayed by wet conditions.